 3. Be light on the processor

-The crawling bot that you use should be light in its processing needs.
+The web crawler bot that you use should be light in its processing needs.
 This can be achieved through various methods such as vectorisation or processing only parts of web-pages that are important.
 A lightweight bot is not just faster but also helps keep your infrastructure costs (which is mostly cloud-based these days) down.

 4. Be able to form multiple instances automatically